cka09191/cka09191.github.io/_posts/2023-12-1-Editing-Aharonov-Bohm-Effect.md

 There's a constant magnetic field in the direction of $$\widehat z$$(red arrows).
 Around the solenoid, there exists a [vector potential](https://cka09191.github.io/Fundamental-Concepts-in-Electromagnetics) in the direction of $$\widehat\phi$$(blue arrows).
 But it have no effect on charge because magnetic field is zero outside the solenoid.
 In other words, if you put a charge outside the solenoid, it is not affected no matter how the magnetic field is strong.

-But, this explain induced in classical electromagnetics.
-How it would be in quantum world?
+But, this explanation induced in classical electromagnetics.
+How it would charge does in quantum world?

 Considering the [Hamiltonian that includes the Lorentz force](https://cka09191.github.io/Fundamental-Concepts-in-Electromagnetics) within the solenoid: